 The purpose of assessment is to measure the extent of attainment of Department of Nursing goals and student learning outcomes.
 Assessment results are used to evaluate and improve the program.
-Participation in assessment activities (e.g., surveys, standardized tests) is expected of all nursing majors.
+Participation in assessment activities (e.g., surveys, standardized tests) is required of all nursing majors.
+Decisions about progresssion can be affected by student outcomes of assessment results, for example the Assessment Technologies Institute (ATI) assessments.